Impact to City Services

 - Permits and Inspections

-- Police Department (Fingerprinting services and house watch program)
+- Police Department (Fingerprinting services)

 - Visits to City Hall (City Secretary, Treasury and Permits and Inspections)